 This article is needed.
 Why?
-Because there is a huge misconception about the travel agent community being extinct and that’s far from the truth.
+Because there is a huge misconception about the extinction of the travel community, and that’s far from the truth.

 The phrase “Travel Agent Career” is NOT an oxymoron.
-Yes, I concede travel agents could have been classified as endangered when their number plummeted.
+Yes, I concede travel agents could have been classified as endangered when their numbers plummeted.
 Honestly though, what industry wouldn’t go into steep decline with The Trifecta—commission cuts, 9/11, and online competition—coming at them?
 I’m happy to say that 10 years later, travel agents can be taken off the endangered species list.
 It took a few years, but the industry found an equilibrium between supply and demand.
-While the population may be much smaller, it’s stable and healthy.
+While the agent population may be much smaller, it’s stable and healthy.

-That’s storefront though.
+Travel agencies aren’t tied to storefront anymore.
 People don’t realize there are tens of thousands of home based travel agencies.
-You know that saying ‘when one door closes, another opens?’
-Well, when The Trifecta hit, lots of doors closed … but another door opened.
-The internet gave travel agents the ability to work from home.
-With commission cuts lowering agency profits, many storefront travel agencies moved home based where there was little to no overhead.
+You know that saying, when one door closes, another opens?
+Well, when The Trifecta hit, lots of doors closed … but another door opened: The internet.
+This gave travel agents the ability to work from home.
+With commission cuts lowering agency profits, many storefront travel agencies moved to home based models, where there was little to no overhead.

-Fewer storefront travel agencies may give the image travel agents aren’t around.
+Fewer storefront travel agencies may offer an illusion that travel agents aren’t around anymore.
 But don’t be fooled.
-PhocusWright found traditional travel agencies booked $95 billion in sales in 2011.
-Billion.
-That’s means about 1/3 of the US travel market is being booked by these so-called extinct travel agents.
-Even better news, the number of home based travel agents is growing—up from 31,000 in 2006 to 40,000 in 2011.
+PhocusWright found traditional travel agencies booked $95 billion in sales in 2011 1.
+Yes, billion.
+That’s means about 1/3 of the US travel market booked by these so-called extinct travel agents.
+Even better news, the number of home based travel agents is growing—up from 31,000 in 2006 to 40,000 in 20112.
 So travel agent careers abound—just in a different location!

 By default, when we say travel agent career, doesn’t career imply there is money in it?
 A career isn’t a career unless you can actually make a living off of it, right?

-Short answer: An in-depth article on how much travel agents make.
-It’s a real way to make a living, folks.
+Travel Agent Salary 101: Read our in-depth article on how much travel agents make.
+Spoiler alert—It’s a real way to make a living, folks.

 Also keep in mind that a travel agent career has amazing perks.
-It offers the chance to travel to beautiful destinations and great experiences, a chance to travel and get paid or write it off.
-And if you open your own agency you get freedom and flexibility on top of travel.
+It offers the chance to travel to beautiful destinations and to have great experiences, a chance to travel and get paid or write it off.
+Have you read our story from our ATMEX trip?
+Plus, if you open your own agency you get freedom and flexibility in addition to travel perks.
 Need we say more?

 A perfect way to break down why a travel agent career is reality even with the option to book online is the TED talk “The Paradox of Choice“.
 It explains how the overwhelming amount of choices decreases satisfaction and increases paralysis.
 After watching this, you’ll understand why travel agents will always be needed.

 Here’s a link to an article by travel blogger Erin De Santiago.
 As a non-travel agent, she had some pre-conceived notions that were pretty similar to every other skeptic out there.
-I absolutely love this article because she hits the nail on the head—a travel agent career goes beyond just being able to research and book online.
+I absolutely love this article because she hits the nail on the head—a travel agent career is beyond the ability to research and book online.

 I also love this well-reasoned article by Time magazine.
-They acknowledge that travel agents as the only channel for booking travel is over but that doesn’t mean the days of travel agents are over.
+They acknowledge that just because travel agents are no long the sole channel for booking travel, it doesn’t mean that travel agents have become extinct.
 Time argues (so beautifully) that the internet gives travelers too many choices and they feel overwhelmed; they want a trusted screener to help them out.
 And who better than a travel agent?

 You know the saying, “You don’t know what you don’t know?”
 That was me.

-After painting all 19 rooms, I’d become a few things: more efficient, better at painting, and just good enough to appreciate the skills of professional painters… and that I had a long way to go!
+After painting all 19 rooms, I’d become a few things: more efficient, better at painting, and barely good enough to appreciate the skills of professional painters.
+But I also learned there was a huge divide of skill and expertise between me and a professional painter—I had a long way to go!

 A travel agent career means you live, eat, and sleep travel.
 Everyone likes to think they’re a travel expert because they can Google it.
 But in reality, there is a lot more to being a travel agent than meets the eye, don’t you agree?